Top 7 Lake Erie USGS Stream Gauge Graphs

 Black River Lorain Stream Gauge

 The Black River in Lorain, OH is not stocked with steelhead.
-However, it does get a fair amount of fish in the fall and spring time.
-This is an urban river that sees a lot of building runoff.
-This river can run muddy for a couple days after a rain and stay elevated.
+However, it does get a fair amount of fish in the fall and springtime.
+This is an urban river that sees a lot of city water runoff.
+After a good rain, this river will stay stained and muddy for a few days.
+This is an urban river, but sees very little steelhead fishing pressure.

 Black River